arnonzilca/p4u/README.md

 ## [p4-unshelve](p4-unshelve)

-Unshelves a changelist to iself by default (instead of p4 default unshelve to the 'Default changelist').
+Unshelves a changelist to itself by default (instead of p4 default unshelve to the 'Default changelist').

 ## [p4-revert-all-opened](p4-revert-all-opened)